ishgum/Insect-Tracking---FYP/yagiReadme.txt

-Testing with all display #defines takes about 10ms per displayData call Testing with just time and dir display #defines takes about 3ms per displayData call
+Testing with all display #defines takes about 10ms per displayData call Testing with just time and dir display #defines takes about 3ms per displayData call Looks like 5ms on scope . . .

+With continuous;
+printing every 100 samples,
+2ms delay in write, 2ms either side of println, using println to print, about 12-14 characters, takes 25ms, with 1ms between bytes.
+Sent every ~100ms Expected 2ms between bytes, and 12-14Bytes . . .

 //end radio